tinymce/tinymce-docs/.github/pull_request_template.md

 Pre-checks:
 - [ ] Branch prefixed with `feature/` or `hotfix/`
 - [ ] `_data/nav.yml` has been updated (if applicable)
-- [ ] file has been included where required (if applicable)
+- [ ] Files has been included where required (if applicable)
-- [ ] files removed have been deleted, not just excluded from the build (if applicable)
+- [ ] Files removed have been deleted, not just excluded from the build (if applicable)

 Review:
 - [ ] Documentation Team Lead has reviewed